bdtinc/maskcam/README.md

 # MaskCam <!-- omit in toc -->
 MaskCam is a reference design for a Jetson Nano-based smart camera system that measures crowd face mask usage in real-time, with all AI computation performed at the edge.
 MaskCam detects and tracks people in its field of view and determines whether they are wearing a mask via an object detection, tracking, and voting algorithm.
 It uploads statistics (not videos) to the cloud, where a web GUI can be used to monitor the face mask compliance in the field of view.
 It saves interesting video snippets to local disk (e.g., a sudden influx of lots of people not wearing masks) and can optionally stream video via RTSP.

 MaskCam can be run on a Jetson Nano Developer Kit, or on a Jetson Nano SOM with the ConnectTech Photon carrier board.
-It was designed to use the Raspberry Pi High Quality Camera but will also work with pretty much any USB webcam.
+It was designed to use the Raspberry Pi High Quality Camera but will also work with pretty much any USB webcam that is supported on linux.

 The on-device software stack is mostly written in Python and runs under JetPack 4.4.1 or 4.5.
-Edge AI processing is handled by NVIDIA’s DeepStream video analytics framework, YOLOv4-tiny, and Tryolab's [Norfair](https://github.com/tryolabs/norfair) tracker.
+Edge AI processing is handled by NVIDIA’s DeepStream video analytics framework, YOLOv4-tiny, and Tryolabs' [Norfair](https://github.com/tryolabs/norfair) tracker.
 MaskCam reports statistics to and receives commands from the cloud using MQTT and a web-based GUI.
 The software is containerized and for evaluation can be easily installed on a Jetson Nano DevKit using docker with just a couple of commands.
 For production, MaskCam can run under BalenaOS, which makes it easy to manage and deploy multiple devices.

 We urge you to try it out!
 It’s easy to install on a Jetson Nano Dev Kit and requires only a web cam.
 (The cloud-based statistics server and web GUI are optional, but are also dockerized and easy to install on any reasonable Linux system.)
 [See below for installation instructions.](https://github.com/tryolabs/bdti-jetson#running-maskcam-from-a-container-on-a-jetson-nano-developer-kit)

 MaskCam was developed by Berkeley Design Technology, Inc. (BDTI) and Tryolabs S.A., with development funded by NVIDIA.
 MaskCam is offered under the MIT License.
-For more information about MaskCam, please see the forthcoming white paper from BDTI.
+For more information about MaskCam, please see the [white paper from BDTI](https://www.bdti.com/maskcam).

 ## Table of contents <!-- omit in toc -->
 - [Start Here!](#start-here)